 Neurofeedback is not a panacea.
 Some clients will still remain on medications.
 Yet by encouraging the brain to function better, it is common for patients to end up on less medication yet many are able to completely eliminate medications.
 There are a number of clinical case reports where clients who have been on medications for many years have been able to cut back their medications dramatically.
 Sometimes they are able to stop them completely.

 The biggest benefit of neurofeedback is that people function better.
 They enjoy life more.
 They are less bothered by irritations and setbacks.
 Their mood is more stable.
-Whether on or off meds, happier, more stable people is the key goal.
+Whether on or off meds, happier, more stable people are the key goal.